There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 - Exercise and eat healthy to restore your physical and mental energy.
 After all, productivity depends on energy and not time.

-Speaking of which; here’s what Genesis will teach you on productivity and personal development.
+Now that you’re set, take a look at what Genesis will teach you on productivity and personal development.